 How Often Can 미세 먼지 Appear?

-Next, you’re probably wondering how common it can be, particularly the dust storms where you might have to worry if you are in or visiting Korea.
+Next, you’re probably wondering how common it can be, particularly the dust storms where you might have to worry if you live in or are visiting Korea.

 Just a few days ago on March 28 and 29th this year, there were reports of a huge dust storm blanketing across Seoul and all over South Korea.
 There has already been an issued warning and yellow dust advisory this past Thursday for many provinces within South Korea.
 When these cases come up it is recommended to limit time outdoors and wear a mask to help protect yourself if needed.
 So far the storm is expected to continue until Sunday, with an additional advisory that dirty/dusty rain is predicted.